mjdelbianco/listy/README.md

 Create shopping lists in a fun and easy way by scanning the barcode of the product!

 A simple yet effective shopping list app built in React Native using the (extremely limited in free requests :joy: ) Barcode Lookup API.
+Listy came to life in a shape of a project I was sharpening my skills on - working with an API, using React Hooks or trying(and liking) React Native for the first time!
+Eventually I would like to make add more features, keeping in mind the apps simple purpose, and deploy :)

 ### :star: How does it work?